overmindtech/terraform-example/modules/signals-demo/README.md

 - GitHub repository with Actions enabled
 - Overmind connected to the repository
 - Terraform >= 1.5.0
-- Domain name for Route53 (or use the default `signals-demo.overmind.tech`)
+- Domain name for Route53 (optional; this module includes Route53 resources but the demo proof does not rely on public health checks)

 ## Running a Demo